Jung Chae-yeon

 Jung Chae-yeon (born December 1, 1997), known mononymously as Chaeyeon, is a South Korean actress and singer.
-She is a member of the girl group DIA and former member of a project girl group I.O.I, having finished 7th in the survival show Produce 101.
+She is a former member of the girl group DIA and also a former member of a project girl group I.O.I, having finished 7th in the survival show Produce 101.
 She is currently active as an actress, best known for her lead roles in the television series To.
 Jenny (2018), My First First Love (2019), The King's Affection (2021), The Golden Spoon (2022), and Family by Choice (2024).

 Early life and education

 Jung Chae-yeon was born on December 1, 1997, in Suncheon, South Korea.
 She has a sister named Jeong Si-yeon.
 She attended School of Performing Arts Seoul from 2013 to 2016, with former DIA member Ahn Eun-jin, where she graduated on February 4, 2016.

 Career

 2015: Debut with DIA

 In January 2015, MBK Entertainment announced its plans to debut a new girl group, originally with a strategy to have candidates compete on a reality survival program.
 Once the idea was scrapped, however, the company decided to select its members internally and the final line-up was revealed with seven members, including Seung-hee, Cathy, Eunice, Jenny, Ye-bin, Eun-jin and Chae-yeon.

 DIA released their debut album, Do It Amazing, on September 14, 2015, with the lead single "Somehow".